MADrickx/MADrickx/README.md

-# Hey, I'm Audric 👋
+# Hey, I'm MADrickx 👋

 Developer who enjoys owning problems end-to-end — from pixels to pipelines, web to mobile, cloud to CLI.